Side effects of Valium

-Valium generally begins to take effect in about 30 minutes, and effects can last for 12 to 24 hours.
-The NIDA reported that low doses of Valium can produce short-term effects such as:
+Valium generally begins to take effect in about 30 minutes, and these can last for 12 to 24 hours.
+Following are some short-term effects of Valium:

 - Muscle spasms and weakness

 - Reduced blood pressure

 - Coordination problems, such as loss of balance (ataxia)

 Paradoxical effects such as aggression or disinhibition can also occur with benzodiazepines but these side effects are usually rare.
 Valium can be particularly dangerous when combined with other drugs such as alcohol and opioids, as this combination can dangerously slow heart rate and breathing, which can be fatal.

 Benzodiazepines such as Valium also have a high potential for abuse, physical dependence and addiction.
 When taken for long periods of time or in larger doses than prescribed, the risk of negative side effects increases as does the risk of dependence and addiction on the drug.

 Valium abuse often begins with a valid prescription from a medical professional that leads to drug tolerance with the drug’s long-term usage that may even cause some patients to increase their dosage, virtually leading to a drug addiction.